4-PART PROJECT WORKSHOP SERIES

 - Third Workshop (resp.
 SMS, Plc.): Business convergence II Telecom/ grid operator/ utility.

-Expected Outputs: feedback for leveraging MAS2TERING foreground market uptake and commercialisation.
+Key Outputs: feedback for leveraging MAS2TERING foreground market uptake and commercialisation.
 On 30th June, MAS2TERING led a clustering workshop at the 4th Sustainable Places 2016 international conference held in historic Basque Country on the border of Spain and France in Anglet.
-The workshop-dedicated webpage can be found here: http://sustainable-places.eu/sp-2016/programme/sp16-workshops/smartgridbusinessconvergence/ and there were presentations from special guests, Thomas Walter (Easy Smart Grid) and Marijn DeKoning (USEF).
+After an introduction to the workshop objectives and business models developed by the MAS2TERING project by Thomas Messervey (MAS2TERING-SP2016), there were presentations from two invited guests, Thomas Walter (Easy Smart Grid) and Marijn DeKoning (USEF) followed by a fruitful discussion.

 ADDITIONAL WORKSHOPS & CONFERENCE / JOURNAL PAPERS